KC-7/ecommerce/README.md

 ## Conclusion & Contact

+I can be reached directly at <a href="mailto:kieran@kc-7.com">kieran@kc-7.com</a> if you would like to get in contact or if you have any sugestions or have any questions.

+Checkout my other projects at [repos.kc-7.com](repos.kc-7.com).

 Thanks for checking out my project!

-I can be reached directly at <a href="mailto:kieran@kc-7.com">kieran@kc-7.com</a> if you would like to get in contact or have any questions.

-Checkout my other projects at [repos.kc-7.com](repos.kc-7.com).

 [Click here to go back up to the Table of Contents 📗 ⤴️](#table-of-contents)